ros-workshop/slam-navigation/README.md

 SLAM & Navigation
 ==================
-Material for day 2 of the ROS Workshop
+Material for day 2 of the ROS Workshop.

 TODO: add Youtube video